 Place an Egg at target location, revealing the nearby area.
 Upon dying, Murky respawns at the Egg after 8 seconds.
 Murky only grants 25% of a real Hero's experience upon dying.

 If Murky's Egg is killed, he is revealed to enemies for 15 seconds, and Spawn Egg is placed on cooldown.

 Spawn Egg is what makes Murky unique, and the main factor that separates good Murky players from outstanding ones.
 Its last clause — which regards the fact that Murky only yields 25% of a normal Hero's Experience upon death — makes it so that, essentially, efforts spent to control or otherwise remove him are poorly invested.
 As a Murky player, your main goal is to exploit this fact to take as much pressure as possible away from your allies.
-Willingly absorbing skillshots, aggressively body blocking, or bullying Support Heroes as to force a response are all legitimate manners of imposing your presence.
+Willingly absorbing skillshots, aggressively body blocking, or bullying Healers as to force a response are all legitimate manners of imposing your presence.